calendar

 Advanced analytics and program tracking features are also the benefits of computer-based training.
 They allow instructors and learners to monitor overall training performance in real time.

 With these features, instructors can identify areas where learners need additional support and adjust content accordingly.
-A study by McKinsey shows that using data-driven insights in training programs increases learner performance by 32%.
+Organisations that use data-driven approaches to L&D consistently report stronger training outcomes and faster skill adoption, making analytics a core feature of any modern CBT platform.

 Top 5 Computer-Based Training Examples